edsonayllon/eth2.0-call21-notes/README.md

 ### 3.4 [Network](https://youtu.be/YB8o_5qjNBc?t=2470)

 #### 3.4.1 [Libp2p](https://github.com/libp2p/js-libp2p)

 **Mike Goelzer**
 * Grant front, the grant that we're making to Harmony for the minimal JVM libp2p that was mentioned, will be finalized Monday.
-* About six weeks ago there was a discussion about js-libp2p not being "production ready".
-We went to chain safe folks who are working most closely on js-libp2p and asked: "hey what would you do to make this production ready?"
+* About six weeks ago there was a discussion about js-libp2p not being "production-ready".
+We went to chain safe folks who are working most closely on js-libp2p and asked: "hey what would you do to make this production-ready?"
 They put together a proposal primarily about switching to typesafe Javascript to Typescript and improvements to the documentation and examples.
 * What I wanted to check with the folks on this call, are there any concerns on js-libp2p that we should be addressing, either us or chain safe.
     * The reason is I want to make a grant to them to get js-libp2p to a production-ready state and I want to include everything.
-    * js-ibp2p has been in production on IPFS, so it's not totally untested.
+    * js-ibp2p has been in production on IPFS, so it's not completely untested.
 But I do understand that Ethereum might have different requirements.
 * Any opinions please let me know.
     * @MikeGoelzer on Telegram
 * Last thing, will say more on next call.
 We're working with the Ethereum community to answer questions about what is Protocol Labs relationship to libp2p and about the project in general.